dotslash21/open-notebook-lm/README.md

 # Open NotebookLM

-An AI-powered note-taking and research assistant that helps you capture, summarize, and organize your notes with advanced features like semantic search and key information extraction.
+An AI-powered note-taking and research assistant that helps you organize and understand your documents through intelligent summarization, interactive Q&A, and information extraction.

+This tool enables you to:
+- Capture and Organize Information: Import PDF or plain text notes and have the system help organize and structure large amounts of information.
+- Summarize Content: Automatically generate summaries of lengthy documents, making it easier to digest and recall important points.
+- Interactive Q&A: Engage in a conversational interface to ask follow-up questions about your material, allowing for deeper insights and connections between ideas.
+- Enhance Research Efficiency: The AI assists in identifying key themes and connections, enabling more efficient retrieval of information and a better understanding of complex topics.

 ## Features